 Preliminary consultation prior to receiving donor eggs

-At this consultation, we’ll begin obtaining medical records and provide information about the egg donation procedure.
-An ultrasound scan of the uterus and ovaries is carried out, after which a plan for treatment is determined.
+At this consultation, we’ll obtain a medical record and provide information about the egg donation procedure.
+An ultrasound scan of the uterus and ovaries is carried out, after which a plan of treatment is determined.

 The woman will receive a prescription for:

 Hormones for stimulation of the donor and herself.

 In connection with egg donation, the man must deliver a semen sample in advance which will be frozen for fertilisation of the donor eggs.
 The semen sample can be produced here at the clinic or brought from home if transport time is less than an hour.
 You can get a plastic cup for the semen sample at the clinic.
 The semen sample must be kept warm during transport (e.g. under your jumper so that it doesn’t get cold).

 Anonymous donor sperm from European Sperm Bank can be used, which we always have a representative supply of.
 If there’s a need or a wish for sperm from a donor without anonymity, this can be ordered from either European Sperm Bank, Cryos or SellmerDiers Sperm Bank at the expense of the couple/woman.
 We can store the sperm for an annual fee (see current price list).

 Hormone therapy for recipients of eggs with regular menstrual cycle